CloudDesk/RTE-PMS-Backend/Document Repository/PMS_FSD_v3.md

 ### FR-AFR-03: Outcome Derivation

-The system shall derive appraisalOutcomeType as:
+The system shall internally derive appraisalOutcomeType as:

 * BOTH
 * MERIT_ONLY